Join our leadership team! Contact us if you are interested.

 Words Alive Founder, Board Member Emeritus

-Jeffrey Goldman has been the publisher at Santa Monica Press, an independent book publishing company, since he founded the press over twenty years ago.
+Jeffrey Goldman has been the publisher at Santa Monica Press, an independent book publishing company, since he founded the press twenty-five years ago.
 Santa Monica Press publishes an eclectic list of critically acclaimed and award-winning non-fiction books.
-Prior to Santa Monica Press, Goldman spent a decade as an arts and entertainment journalist, writing for a variety of newspapers and magazines both nationally and internationally.
-In addition to sitting on the Board of Words Alive, Goldman is also a member of the board of trustees at the La Jolla Playhouse, where he serves on the Executive Committee and is the co-chair of the Education Committee.
-Goldman lives in the San Diego area with his wife and two children.
+Prior to Santa Monica Press, Jeffrey spent a decade as an arts and entertainment journalist and editor, working for a variety of newspapers and magazines both nationally and internationally.
+In addition to chairing the board of Words Alive and volunteering as a writing facilitator at the Monarch School, Jeffrey is also a member of the Board of Trustees at the La Jolla Playhouse, where he serves on the Executive Committee and is the chair of the Education and Outreach Committee.
+Jeffrey lives in the San Diego area with his wife and two children.

 Chair, Event Committee

-Andrea MacDonald earned her bachelor's degree in speech and hearing from the University of California, Santa Barbara.
+Andrea MacDonald earned her Bachelor's Degree in Speech and Hearing from the University of California, Santa Barbara.
 Following school, Andrea worked as a real estate appraiser, earning many professional designations.
 In 1992, she moved to New Jersey where she started a residential real estate appraising practice for a leading commercial appraising firm.
 After returning to California, and as her children grew up, volunteering in the community has been very important to her.
 Andrea served on the Board for the Solana Beach Foundation for Learning for five years, and was an officer for three years.
-As VP of Site Development, Andrea oversaw the fundraising for the six Solana Beach School District’s schools.
+As VP of Site Development, Andrea oversaw the fundraising for the six Solana Beach School District schools.
 Other organizations that Andrea has been involved with over the years are PTA, Girl Scouts, Miracle League, and National Charity League.

 Chair, Development Committee